TestGorilla LogoTestGorilla Logo

 4. Work-life balance

-Creating a clear balance and boundary between work and personal life matters to every employee on some level, but it’s critical for a few demographics, such as:
+Employee work-life balance matters to every worker on some level, but it’s critical for a few demographics, such as:

 • Generation Z